-- The police may take the youth to a Receiving Center, make a referral, or take the youth’s name and give them a warning.
-If the youth is taken to a Receiving Center, the youth may be released home, referred to Youth Services for counseling or a time out, or referred to other services for additional help (intervention).
+The police may take the youth to a Youth Services Center, make a referral, or take the youth’s name and give them a warning.
+If the youth is taken to a Youth Services Center, the youth may be released home, referred to Youth Services for counseling or a time out, or referred to other services for additional help (intervention).
 Youth may be required by the Court to meet with an intake probation officer about their offense.
 The probation officer decides if the youth must see a judge, a commissioner, or whether the meeting addresses the offense (non-judicial closure).

 If the youth is arrested for a “bookable offense,” the youth may enter either Locked or Home Detention (if a judge orders Home Detention at a hearing).
 The youth receives a Detention Hearing within 48 hours.
 The Detention Hearing decides whether the youth will remain in Locked Detention, Home Detention, return home, or to a less restrictive placement until the youth has a Juvenile Court Hearing.

 The Juvenile Court Hearing decides guilt or innocence, and the sanctions (punishment) for the offense.
 The judge may order the youth to JJS Custody or order other sanctions (e.g., levy a fine, order payment of restitution to victims, place the offender on probation, order the youth to more detention or other JJS/Court programs).
 Serious juvenile offenders may be transferred to adult court.
 Youth who are ordered to JJS custody receive a Case Manager.
 The Juvenile Court Judge may order the youth to Juvenile Justice Services for custody programs, In-home Observation and Assessment, or Secure Care.